How to Test Ad Creatives for iOS Games Post IDFA

 Understand SKAdNetwork changes to app install campaigns

-The SKAdNetwork (SKAN) is Apple’s measurement solution that avails performance data to advertisers.
+The SKAdNetwork (SKAN) is Apple's measurement solution that avails performance data to advertisers.
 When running an app install campaign, SKAN will help you know how many users converted because of your ad.
 However, SKAN was also impacted by the data limitations brought by the iOS 14 update.
 At the moment, advertisers can only access campaign-level data from SKAdNetwork.
-There's also a limit to the number of campaign slots available to an advertiser, and a random-time delay on the observation of various performance events such as purchases and direct app installs.
+There's also a limit to the number of campaign slots available to an advertiser and a random-time delay on observing performance events such as purchases and direct app installs.

 Ask more questions